 The SARAS project will allow the next generation of surgical robots to execute minimally invasive procedures with only the main surgeon, without the need of an assistant.
-Therefore decreasing costs, reducing hospital waiting lists and improving healthcare system’s efficiency.
+Therefore decreasing costs, reducing hospital waiting lists and improving the healthcare system’s efficiency.

-Through the collaboration of 9 European partners (including universities, hospitals and small-medium enterprises), SARAS will develop a new robotic system, consisting in a pair of cooperating robotic arms holding off-the-shelf laparoscopic instruments.
+Through the collaboration of 9 European partners (including universities, hospitals and small-medium enterprises), SARAS will develop a new robotic system, consisting of a pair of cooperating robotic arms holding off-the-shelf laparoscopic instruments.
 The SARAS system will perform autonomously specific tasks currently carried out by the assistant surgeon during a robotic or a laparoscopic procedure.

 Since 2018, the SARAS Consortium focused on the development of: